CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

 4. Open the Command prompt, and connect to the build agent VM using the given command **<inject key="Command to Connect to Build Agent VM" enableCopy="true" />**.

-5. When asked for the password, enter **Build Agent VM Password** given below.
+5. When asked for the password, enter the **Build Agent VM Password** given below.

    * Password: **<inject key="Build Agent VM Password" enableCopy="true" />**